Harry Snyder: Career

-His wife and he opened the first IN-N-OUT Burger on October 22, 1948, in the Los Angeles suburb of Baldwin Park, California.
+Snyder and his wife opened the first In-N-Out Burger on October 22, 1948, in the Los Angeles suburb of Baldwin Park, California.
 In-N-Out is described as California's first drive-through.
 By the mid-1950s, the chain had expanded to six stores in the Los Angeles area.
-By the time of Snyder's death in 1976 from lung cancer, the company had expanded to 18 stores.
+By the time of Snyder's death in 1976, the company had expanded to 18 stores.